-Effect Audio Horus X is a new twist on their previous flagship Horus cable.
-This is a 26 AWG 8-Wire OCC Gold Plated Silver (GPS) cable with EA Ferrite Guard Technology priced at $2499.
+This review covers the new Effect Audio Horus X which is a twist on their previous flagship Horus cable.
+This is a large gauge Gold Plated Silver cable with EA Ferrite Guard Technology priced at $2499.

-Disclaimer: The Effect Audio Horus X was sent to us in advance of retail release to allow us to complete this review.
+Disclaimer: The Effect Audio Horus X was sent to us in advance of retail release to allow us to complete this feature.
 Many thanks to Effect Audio for giving us this opportunity.

 To read more about Effect Audio products reviewed on Headfonics click here.